nerdimite/sentiment-analysis-lstm-keras/readme.md

 1. Clone the repo in [CellStrat Hub](https://cellstrathub.com) Workspace.
 2. Open a terminal and change directory to `sentiment-api`.
+3. Add the `model-twitter.h5` and `tokenizer-twitter.json` to the `model` directory
-3. Directly run the build and deploy command by running the following command:
+4. Execute the build and deploy command:

 ```bash
 hub build --deploy